Value model (JS)

 Construction via Value Factory

-All values are constructed using the V factory.
+All values are constructed using the Value factory.

 The factory enforces: